mtkennerly/ludusavi/README.md

 ## Installation
 Ludusavi is available for Windows, Linux, and Mac.
 However, your computer must support one of these graphics systems: Vulkan, DirectX (11 or 12), or Metal.
+(Experimental builds with OpenGL support are also available - give them a try if the standard builds don't work on your system.)

 * Download the executable for your operating system from the [releases page](https://github.com/mtkennerly/ludusavi/releases).